MTES-MCT/ocpi-playground/README.md

 # OCPI Playground

+⚠️ This project is still a WIP under active development ⚠️

 This project aims to be a demonstration of OCPI servers topologies.
 It can be used as an integration example of the [`py-ocpi`](https://github.com/TECHS-Technological-Solutions/ocpi/tree/master)